ricardocasares/grow/js-communication.md

 ![WS Frame](https://github.com/ricardocasares/grow/blob/ricardocasares-js-communication/assets/ws-frame.png?raw=true "WS Frame")

+A good explanation can be found on this talk [Inside WebSockets](https://www.youtube.com/watch?v=9FqjRN4VYUU)

 ##### FIN:  1 bit

 Indicates that this is the final fragment in a message.
 The first